 “Anyone who is among the living has hope – even a live dog is better off than a dead lion!”
 (Ecc.
 9:4)

-The author concludes that we should, therefore, make the most of what we have while we have it:
+The author of Ecclesiastes concludes that we should make the most of what we have while we have it:

 “Whatever your hands find to do, do it with all your might, for in the grave, where you are going, there is neither working nor planning nor knowledge nor wisdom.”
 (Ecc.
 9:9)

-While panting for immortality in the face of the painful knowing that every life ends with death, wanting to believe in immortality, they settle in the end for a legacy left to others.
-(Ecc.
-9:10)
+While longing for immortality in the face of the painful knowing that every life ends with death, and wanting to believe in immortality, they settle for a legacy left to others in the end.
+Or maybe the legacy isn’t the prize.
+Maybe the prize is in the striving, the creating, in the exercise of human capabilities while they can be exercised.

-Why is it that we are so desperate for meaning in our lives to begin with?
-Why is that we even think about eternal life, let alone pine for it, when “all we are is dust in the wind” as the popular song goes?
+Regardless of the reason behind the way we live our lives, why are so desperate for meaning in our lives to begin with?
+Why do we even think about eternal life?
+Why do we pine for it when “all we are is dust in the wind” as the popular song goes?

 How is it that we have any sense of eternity to begin with?